 I’d say there are three things that top this list:

 As a graduate at APRA you are given exposure to aspects of the financial sector that no other organisation can offer.
 I’ve been in meetings with Managing Directors, Chief Risk Officers, Appointed Actuaries, Chief Financial Officers, to name a few.

 The level of responsibility I was given since the day I sat down at my desk was flattering, if not initially terrifying.

-My colleagues value my contribution, and as someone who is just starting their career this aspect is incredibly rewarding.
+My colleagues value my contribution, and as someone who is just starting their career, this aspect is incredibly rewarding.

 There is a steep learning curve at APRA.
 I had to develop a higher level of patience with my knowledge base as I had come straight out of university where I could simply learn and regurgitate answers in an exam setting.
-Initially I found this unsettling, and even a year in there is always scope for continual learning and development.
-At the risk of turning this limitation into a positive, I found this process highlight aspects of my personality and work ethic that I was previously unaware of, and now reflects some of the qualities that I consider strengths.
+Initially, I found this unsettling, and even a year in there is always scope for continual learning and development.
+At the risk of turning this limitation into a positive, I found this process highlighted aspects of my personality and work ethic that I was previously unaware of, and now reflects some of the qualities that I consider strengths.
 It’s not for everyone though, and you have to really enjoy learning at a slower pace than the 13 week semester to be satisfied with the quality of work you produce.

 There’s not much I would change in terms of the way I went about things, but if I were to go against my parent’s advice an attempt to place a wise head on young shoulders, it would be the following: